-The three major groups of children/students, active population, and retired adults, witness a dramatic change in their numbers and proportions, giving it a larger chance for a shortage in labor within the Greece.
+The three major groups of children/students, active population, and retired adults, witness a dramatic change in their numbers and proportions, giving it a more significant chance for a shortage in labour within Greece.

 A decrease in the working-age individuals’ population can be caused by a common output of the working-age population that is greater than the input caused by ageing and low fertility rates, as evident in sections 2.2 and 2.3.
 Another factor that impacts this trend is net emigration.

 Due to the low and decreasing fertility rate in the last fifteen years, young people’s inflow into the labor force is smaller than the outflow of older workers who retire.

 If activity rates remain the same, this will decrease the labour force, causing a constricted labour market in which labour demand surpasses labour supply.
 According to OECD (2003), towards the middle term of the projection, the ever-increasing number of “baby-boomers” that are scheduled to retire will, in some occupations, lead to a replacement demand that will be more difficult to fill from the domestic labour supplies in the EU.

 Table 2- Highest correlations and corresponding lags of TFR with various indicators of economic recession by country, 2000-2011 (Source; Eurostat, 2014)

 Table 2 above illustrates the correlations between the time series of the total fertility rates changes and a selection of indicators of an economic crisis in each selected European country.

 This test’s main point was to look for potential connections between economic conditions and changes in fertility behaviour.
 The correlations were calculated by considering a lag in the total fertility rates from 0 to 3 years.